This post may contain affiliate links.

-Sweet Potato Hash is a delicious combination of crispy sweet potatoes, tender mushrooms and shaved Brussels sprouts with bacon all topped with a fried egg.
-It makes the perfect meal for any time of day!
+Sweet Potato Hash is a healthy and delicious dish that's baked in the oven.
+A combination of velvety sweet potatoes, tender mushrooms, earthy shaved Brussels sprouts and salty bacon all topped with fried eggs.
+It makes a perfect meal for any time of day!

-Sweet Potato Hash is just as much about its individual parts as it is about the sum of them.
+Sweet Potato Breakfast Hash (or lunch or dinner hash!) is just as much about its individual parts as it is about the sum of them.
 If you love all of the ingredients, then every bite is about pairing this one with that one and that one with this one.
 Just think of the possibilities!
 There's really only one rule: It must be topped with an egg (in our house anyway).

 The only challenge to making this sweet potato hash is timing.
-You'll want to coordinate your sweet potatoes with the Brussels sprouts mixture on the stovetop so that they’re both hot at the same time, while giving yourself a few minutes at the end to fry your eggs.
+You'll want to give yourself a few minutes at the end to fry your eggs.
 My advice is to make sure that your eggs are perfect and piping hot because everything else is fine (delicious really) even at room temperature.

 - 2 green onions thinly sliced

 - ¼ cup olive oil plus more for frying eggs

 - salt and freshly ground black pepper

 - Preheat oven to 400˚F. Line a baking sheet with parchment paper.